Infineon/wpcqi-optiga-trust-charge/README.md

 ## Downloading the Code

-To get the code you need either download one of existing releases or Git CLone this repository.
+To get the code you need either download one of existing [releases](https://github.com/Infineon/wpcqi-optiga-trust-charge/releases) or Git clone this repository as below.

 `git clone --recurse-submodules https://github.com/infineon/wpcqi-optiga-trust-charge`